Azure-Samples/azure-iot-starter-kits/seeed/CONFIG-EDGE-DEVICE.md

 **NOTES on IOT CLI usage**:

 - Options must be passed *before* the command.
-For example, to see help for the `configure_device` command, run the following:
+For example, to see help for the `configure-device` command, run the following:

-    `iot --help configure_device`
+    `iot --help configure-device`

 - Your laptop must be connected to the internet when you initially run the tool.
 - The first two items you will be prompted for are SSID and Password.
 These are the SSID and password of the wireless network that the device will connect to after it is configured as an edge device.